ddigiorg/simple-cortex/README.md

 ## Future Improvements
 - Upgrade compute-system and compute-program to use cl2.hpp
-- Benchmark performance vs. NUPIC and Ogmaneo
+- Benchmark performance vs. NUPIC, Ogmaneo, and LSTM
 - Upgrade algorithms to allow for observing and learning from scalar data vectors
 - Upgrade algorithms to allow neurons to share similar dendrites
 - Optimize learnSynapses kernel